agupt126/EN705651-Summer24-LLM-Project/README.md

 ## Navigating Repository
 The bulk of this codebase belongs inside `nanoGPT/`: an altered version of Andrej Karpathy's [GPT2 Tutorial Repo](https://github.com/karpathy/nanoGPT).
 The original README is copied into this subdirectory which provides guidelines for running the baseline model.
 We designed our test models to mimic the existing framework, and thus training our test models merely involves a file name swap usually.
 Within `nanoGPT`, you will also find `prepare.py` scripts for available datasets.
 Our results hone in on wikitext for this repository.
+Finally within `training_logs/`, you will find printed log data of our training experiments.

 `augmentation/` is an extension developed to support the training data needs for our theoretical sigmoid models.